christopherdurr/booknotes/powernegotiating.md

 1. Showing them in writing what any additional concessions will cost them
 2. Don’t give yourself the authority to make any concessions.
 Protect yourself with Higher Authority as I taught you in Chapter 4 and the Good Guy/Bad Guy Gambit

+## Chapter 19: Patterns of Concessions

+There are several errors often made when making concessions:

+1. Equal-sized concessions
+2. Making the final concession a big one
+3. Giving it all away upfront.
+4. Giving small concessions upfront.

+The best way to make concessions is to offer a reasonable concession up front that might just cinch the deal.

+**Counter Gambit**

+When you’re negotiating, you should always be keeping careful notes.
+So watch closely for the size of the concessions that the buyer is making to you and write them down.

+## Chapter 20: Withdrawing an offer

+Use it only when you feel that the buyer is simply grinding away to get the last penny off your price.

+**Counter Gambit**

+When someone uses this on you, don’t be afraid to insist that she resolve internal problems first

+To avoid direct confrontation, make the Bad Guy a Vague Higher authority.
+Continue to position yourself on the buyer’s side